-However, more than 88% of the students stated that a virtual field trip cannot substitute an actual one.
-Amongst these students 49% mentioned the restrictions of virtual field trips in comparison to actual field work.
-For more than half (56% among the 88%), the most important drawback of virtual field work is the ineapability to observe geological structures and landforms with their own eyes.
+Approximately 90% of the students stated that it offered them useful information about the studied sites.
+About 80% of the eyes.
 According to them, through virtual field trips, one cannot escalate their observation skills as a geologist or geology student, whereas one cannot observe a site from different viewpoints, as opposed to live field work.
-Additionally, through an online platform, one cannot view and/or recognize a landform or feature in detail, especially one that is relatively small in size.
-Amongst the students who considered that a virtual field trip cannot substitute an actual one, for 32% considered as another restriction of virtual field trips, was the decreased interaction with other students, educators, and nature-: Through through virtual field work, they can neither collect rock and other samples nor feel or touch the rocks and other geological features.
+Additionally, through an online prm, one cannot view and/or recognize a landform or feature in detail, especially one that is relatively small in size.
+Amongst the students who considered that a virtual field trip cannot substitute an actual one, for 32% another restriction of virtual field trips, was the decreased interaction with other students, educators, and nature.
+Through virtual field work, they can neither collect rock and other samples nor feel or touch the rocks and other geological features.